max-4711/post2push/api_endpoints.md

 * Name: Desired name of the new push channel.
 Will also be used to uniquely identify the channel on the server.
 Maximum length is 50 characters.
 Only characters a-Z and 0-9 are allowed.
 If a channel with same name already exists, channel creation will fail.
 * ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to create new channels.
 * SubscriptionSecret (optional): Desired secret, which will be needed to subscribe to the channel.
 If not provided, created channel can be subscribed without any authentication.
 Maximum length is 40 characters.
-* IconUrl (optional): URL of any image, which will be shown in push channels postet to the channel.
+* IconUrl (optional): URL of any image, which will be shown in push notifications posted to the channel.
 If not provided, no icon will be shown.
 Maximum length is 200 characters.

 __Returns:__
 * Error (if applicable): One sentence explaining what has gone wrong.
 * Message (if applicable): Confirmation for channel creation, if no error has occurred.
 * PushSecret (if applicable): Secret, which will be needed in order to push messages to the channel.

+## PUT /channels/:name
+__Description:__ Updates IconUrl and SubscriptionSecret of an existing channel.

+__Accepted content type:__ application/json

+__Parameters:__
+* name (in route): Name of the target push channel
+* ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to edit channels.
+* SubscriptionSecret (optional): Desired secret, which will be needed to subscribe to the channel.
+If not provided, created channel can be subscribed without any authentication.
+Maximum length is 40 characters.
+* IconUrl (optional): URL of any image, which will be shown in push notifications posted to the channel.
+If not provided, no icon will be shown.
+Maximum length is 200 characters.

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation for channel creation, if no error has occurred.

+## DELETE /channels/:name
+__Description:__ Deletes a push channel.

+__Parameters:__
+* name (in route): Name of the target push channel
+* ChannelCreationSecret: Secret configured in app.config.js in order to prove to be authorized to delete channels.

+__Returns:__
+* Error (if applicable): One sentence explaining what has gone wrong.
+* Message (if applicable): Confirmation channel has been deleted.

 ## POST /channels/:name/push